 Still, upwards of ten percent is no small chunk.
 So you’ll want to make sure their service is every bit as valuable as they say it is.

-Below, let’s explore four tips that will help you hire the most efficient property management firm.
+Below, let’s explore seven pro tips that will help you hire the most efficient property management firm.

 Managing property is not a one-size-fits-all deal.
 For example, some property managers are great at staging and listing properties.